SCHOOL NEWSLETTER - TERM 3 WEEK 10 2025

 Dear Partners in Mission,

-Hope that you are well and have enjoyed an outstanding few weeks.
+Hope that you are well and have enjoyed a rewarding week.

 Brad Colquhoun